Papa Bouba Diop: Fulham

-After his impressive performances for Lens, Papa Boupa Diop signed with Premier League team Fulham for £6 million, signing a four-year deal in July 2004.
+After his impressive performances for Lens, Diop signed with Premier League team Fulham for £6 million, signing a four-year deal in July 2004.
 Diop made his debut against Manchester City on 14 August 2004, playing the full 90 minutes.
 Diop scored his first goal for Fulham against Chelsea, scoring Fulham's only goal in a 4–1 home defeat.
 In his first season at Fulham, Diop made such an impressive display for the club that he was named Fulham's Opta player of the season award for 2004–05.

 Former Fulham manager Lawrie Sanchez said that Diop had all the attributes to become one of the best midfielders in the Premiership.
 He said, "There's no reason why Bouba can't get himself up to being one of the best centre midfield players in the Premiership and that's where I see his long-term position.
 I've seen Diop play over the years and he has all the attributes to be a top-class midfielder".

 For his performances during the 2005–06 season, Diop was nominated for the Fulham "Player of the Year" award.
 Diop would then sign a new deal keeping him until 2009.
 Diop then said that he made a right decision to sign a contract with Fulham.
 Diop became a fans' favourite.

 An injury due to hamstring, foot, and back problems resulted in him missing part of the 2006–07 season and losing the captaincy to Danny Murphy.
 In January 2007 Wigan Athletic made a £5 million bid for the midfielder, but Diop decided against the move and stayed with Fulham, helping them to avoid relegation.

 After Diop's three years at Craven Cottage Fulham manager Lawrie Sanchez allowed him to move on, and he transferred to Portsmouth on transfer deadline day.
 Diop finished his Fulham career having played 84 matches for the side, scoring nine goals.